byuitechops/action-series-pages/README.md

 ## Log Categories

-Please review the documentation for each file found in the "page-templates" directory.
+Please review the documentation for each file found in the "actions" directory.

 ## Requirements

-Please review the documentation for each file found in the "page-templates" directory.
+Please review the documentation for each file found in the "actions" directory.